 However, interlinear Bibles are not for everybody's taste, and some students find that having access to a Strong's Exhaustive Bible Concordance is just as useful.

-The Olive Tree Bible app is what I use for all my Bible studies, and I absolutely love it. —Don
+The Olive Tree Bible app is what I use for all my online Bible studies, and I absolutely love it. —Don

 Would you prefer to study the Bible on your computer or mobile device?